Software · systems · creative infrastructure

 Find the real pressure.
 Make the shape clearer.
 Build only what holds.

-We start by looking for the pressure point: the part of the system where confusion, repetition, risk, or friction keeps showing up.
+We start where friction lives—the part of a system where confusion, repetition, or risk keeps showing up.

 1. Observe the machine